★ Desert Mountain ★ Ultra-Luxury Golf Community

 Data sources: Monthly closed-sale and active-listing data is compiled from local sales records and verified across multiple area data sources.
 School ratings: Arizona Department of Education FY25 A-F Letter Grades.
 Safety: CrimeGrade, AreaVibes, FBI Uniform Crime Reports.
 Club and amenity details verified against Desert Mountain Club official sources.

 Author: Compiled by Arizona Homes and Condos Realty.
 We intentionally do not list properties on this site… Arizona’s market changes too fast for static listing pages to remain accurate.
-When you reach out, a dedicated full-time Desert Mountain Scottsdale Real Estate agent starts working immediately on both on-market and off-market opportunities.
+When you reach out, a dedicated full-time agent that specializes in Desert Mountain starts working immediately on both on-market and off-market opportunities.